How to Cash a Postal Money Order

 The Takeaway

-Cashing a USPS money order is a straightforward process.
-Your local post office can cash a postal money order at no cost to you.
-You may also be able to cash a postal money order at a bank branch if you have an account there, or at your local supermarket.
+Cashing a USPS money order is straightforward.
+Your local post office can cash it at no cost to you.
+You may also be able to cash a postal money order at a bank branch if you have an account there or at your local supermarket.
+If you receive a postal money order, before you deposit it, look closely at it and review the amount to ensure it’s authentic.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.